skybet/trading-tribe-technical-test-assessment/README.md

 * Good understanding of errors and how to handle them

 ### Submission
-Please upload your completed test to a publicly-accessible repository in a hosting service (e.g. GitHub), or send a zipped copy of the project directory to your recruitment contact at Sky Bet.
+Please upload your completed test to a publicly-accessible repository in a hosting service (e.g. GitHub), and send a link to your recruitment contact at Sky Bet, or send a zipped copy of the project directory to him/her directly.

 ## Installation
 ### Pre-requisites